layadas/layadas.github.io/_pages/research.md

 manufacturing plant/unit, with several variables interacting with each other.
 - This project was my PhD thesis (titled *Assessing the Performance of Estimation and Control: from Data to Knowledge*) with [Dr Babji Srinivasan](https://www.iitgn.ac.in/faculty/chemical/fac-babji) at IITGN
-- During my PhD, I deputed to IIT Madras as a visiting student, where I closely worked with [Prof Raghunathan Rengaswamy](https://che.iitm.ac.in/?page_id=380) on my thesis.
+- During my PhD, I was deputed to IIT Madras as a visiting student, where I closely worked with [Prof Raghunathan Rengaswamy](https://che.iitm.ac.in/?page_id=380) on my thesis.
-- The developed approach exploited the interplay betwen performance, predictability and correlations in variables in control loops.
+- The developed approach exploited the interplay betwen performance, predictability and correlations between variables in control loops.
 - The framework was tested on simulated systems, experimental setups and real life industrial data from Amul dairy plant.

 ### Data Management in Smart Grid